muratk3n/thirdwave/en/README.md

 ---

-Let's truly modernise ed by replacing the teacher, so the crux of ed, so the delivery has a guaranteed quality.
+Let's truly modernise ed by replacing the teacher, so the crux, the delivery, has a guaranteed quality.
 Grading (only pass/fail) which takes the least amount of time, can remain in-person, craftsman-like, but through certifiers.
 The process will also be async, paving the way for the system's eventual transition to 3W.

 ---